cerner/terra-core/packages/terra-flex-table/docs/Table.md

 # Terra FlexTable

-The Terra Table is a structural component used to create standard html tables.
+The Terra FlexTable is a structural component used to create standard html tables.

 ## Getting Started